-Balance: Your radio has a balance control behind the tuning control.
-Turning the balance knob will shift the audio between the left speaker(s) and the right speaker(s).
+Balance: (2, 3, or 4 speaker settings only).
+The original radio did not provide for a balance control, so we use the tone control to program this function.
+To adjust the balance: (1) Select the AM band and tune in a station near the top of the dial.
+(2) Let it play for a few seconds, then tune the radio all the way to the top of the dial.
+After about 5 seconds, the station you were listening to will begin playing at this location.
+(3) Turn the tone control to shift the audio between the right and left speakers.
 In a stereo system, the audio information sent to the right channel is often different than the left channel.
 When you set the balance to the extreme left or right, the radio will automatically switch out of the stereo mode and all of the information for both channels will be present in the speaker that is selected (Mono mode).
-Note: The balance control is not operational in a 1 speaker setup.
+(4) When you tune away from the top of the dial, the radio will resume normal operation and the tone control will no longer affect the balance function.
+The balance setting is permanently stored (until you change it).

-Fader: In order to allow adjusting the front/rear speakers without adding visible controls, your radio has a software control that is shared with the balance control.
-To access the fader, tune to an FM station and set the balance control for the best sound.
-After you've listened for a few seconds, tune to the top of the dial.
-The last station you were listening to will start playing again.
-Use the balance control to adjust the front/rear fader.
-When you tune away from the top of the dial, the radio will resume normal operation, and the balance control will no longer affect the fader function.
-Once you readjust the balance control, the fader settings are permanently stored (until you change them).
-Every time you turn on the radio, the fader values you last set will be re-loaded.
-Note: The fader is only operational in a 3 or4 speaker setup.
+Fader: The fader is also set by using the tone control except that the adjustment is made at the top end of the FM dial.
+To adjust the fader, tune to an FM station near the top of the dial.
+After you've listened for a few seconds, tune all the way to the top of the dial.
+After about 5 seconds, the last station you were listening to will start playing again.
+Turn the tone control to shift the audio between the front and rear speaker pairs.
+When you tune away from the top of the dial, the radio will resume normal operation, and the tone control will no longer affect the fader function.
+The fader setting is permanently stored (until you change it).